 Developing novel peptide drug candidates using X-ray crystallography

 Peptide therapy – targeted use of peptides to produce a specific reaction in the body – can be used to treat many diseases, including diabetes.
-The early-stage drug development company Follicum AB teamed up with SARomics Biostructures and Lund University using X-ray crystallography to explore new potential drug candidates based on tissue repair peptides.
+The early-stage drug development company Follicum AB teamed up with SARomics Biostructures and Lund University using X-ray crystallography (MX) to explore new potential drug candidates based on tissue repair peptides.

 Peptides are the building blocks of proteins.
 They occur naturally in the human body and are made from amino acids that are linked together.
 They bind to receptors on the cell surface and tell other cells and molecules what to do.